mattinsler/longjohn/README.md

 Please thank [tlrobinson](https://github.com/tlrobinson) for the initial implementation!

-## Usage
+## Installation

-To use longjohn, just npm install it and require it in your code (probably in some initialization code).
-That's all!
+Just npm install it!

 ```bash
 $ npm install longjohn
 ```

+## Usage

+To use longjohn, require it in your code (probably in some initialization code).
+That's all!

 ```javascript
 require('longjohn');